 In the past decade, we have seen more flooding, both in our cities and in the countryside, whether from intense rainfall, increased river flow or sea surges.
 Even with advance warning systems in place and improved flood defences, we need to become much more resilient to flooding and make use of a broader suite of flood management tools and the planning system to address risk.

-The impact is worse on lower-income households who cannot afford to make their homes flood-resistant or the insurance premiums to cover flooding, although flooding can create mental challenges that can last for years in anyone who has suffered irreparable loss.
+The impact is worse on lower-income households who cannot afford to make their homes flood-resistant or the insurance premiums to cover flooding.
+Research for Friends of the Earth by the University of Manchester has identified that over 30,000 people in the 10% most socially vulnerable neighbourhoods are at risk of river, coastal, or surface water flooding because of their location and a probable lack of flood defences.
+Flooding can create mental challenges that can last for years in anyone who has suffered irreparable loss.

 Over 245,000 properties in Wales are currently at risk of flooding.

 Natural flood management is increasingly recognised as a vital tool for flood defence and almost always achieves multiple environmental benefits.
 But not enough emphasis has been placed on restoring nature as part of reducing flood risk, such as the full restoration of peatlands and sea marshes, tree planting, reintroduction of beavers, and increasing green spaces and water storage in urban areas, including removing hard surfacing to enhance drainage.